nyaabyte/nr/README.md

 - ATProto (Bluesky)
   - The AT Protocol (ATProto) focuses on modularity and user data portability.
 It is oriented more towards social media usage.
 It uses a federated architecture with Personal Data Servers and relays for indexing.
-  - NR is most similar to ATProto as it uses relays, individual data servers and emphasizes migration of servers and user data.
+  - NR is most similar to ATProto as it uses relays, individual data servers and emphasizes migration of servers and data.
 However, social media is not the main focus.
 NR's main focus is censorship resistance and transport of generic data.

 - ActivityPub (Mastodon)
   - ActivityPub is a W3C standard for decentralized data transport, widely used among federated networks.
-  - Compared to ActivityPub, NR does align more with ActivityPub's possible uses for generic data transport (even if it is primarily used for social networks), but NR emphasizes real-time data and migration of servers as well.
+  - Compared to ActivityPub, NR does align more with ActivityPub's possible uses for generic data transport even if it is primarily used for social networks, but NR emphasizes real-time data and migration of servers as well.

 - Betanet (Raven Dev Team)
   - Though not a real social-media supporting "protocol" as is Matrix/ATProto/ActivityPub, Betanet provides a decentralized "Internet 2" that meets the same anti-censorship standards we expect.
 NoReplacement's Net should be compatible and compliant with Betanet and should not work against it.